Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `84-91`, `104-105` `AITargetTypes` Attack Action

-- These Actions instruct the TeamType to use the TaskForce to approach and attack the target specified by the second parameter which is an index of a modder-defined group from `AITargetTypes`.
+- These Actions instruct the TeamType to use the TaskForce to approach and attack the target specified by the second parameter which is an index of a modder-defined group from `AITargetTypess`.
+Look at the tables below for the possible Actions (first parameter value) and Arguments (the second parameter value).
   - For threat-based attack actions `TargetSpecialThreatCoefficientDefault` and `EnemyHouseThreatBonus` tags from `rulesmd.ini` are accounted.
   - All Aircrafts that attack other air units will end the script.
 This behavior is intentional because without it aircrafts had some bugs that weren't fixable at the time of developing the feature.